-Visitors staying at central London hotels will be able to learn more about studies such as the story of Steven Pete, who is incapable of feeling pain compared with Peter King, a phantom limb patient.
+Visitors staying at The Montcalm Hotels London will be able to learn more about studies such as the story of Steven Pete, who is incapable of feeling pain compared with Peter King, a phantom limb patient.

 Last year saw around six billion painkillers used in the UK and the exhibition suggests there could be more effective ways of tackling chronic pain.

 Suzy Antoniw, head of content for the exhibition, said: “All of us have a personal relationship to pain, but is our current way of dealing with pain working or do we need to think differently?
 A world without pain could be dangerous, but for the one in five who live in chronic pain, it could be life-changing.